dennisprangle/dennisprangle.github.io/_posts/2015-09-27-my-work-software-list.md

 - thunderbird extensions
   - exQuilla (to work with exchange server)
   - markdown here (update Jan 2016: I stopped using this as thunderbird now has an insert "Mathematical Formula" option that seems to work with a bigger range of email clients)
-  - archive here (keyboard shortcuts for moving messages)
+  - archive this (keyboard shortcuts for moving messages)
 - firefox extensions
   - adblock plus
   - lastpass